 Physical Modeling connector port for subsystem

 A subsystem needs a Connection Port block for each physical connection line that crosses its boundary.
 You can manually place a Connection Port block inside a subsystem, or Simulink can automatically insert a Connection Port block when you create a subsystem within an existing network.

 A subsystem orientation is reversed, with left and right interchanged, when its Simulink signal inports occur on its right side and its Simulink signal outports occur on its left side.

-When a subsystem is oriented in this way, the actual port location on the subsystem boundary reverses your choice of port location.
+When a subsystem is oriented in this way, the actual port location on the subsystem block reverses your choice of port location.
 If you choose left, the port appears on the right side.
 If you choose right, the port appears on the left side.

-Each connector port on the boundary of a single subsystem requires a unique number as a label.
+Each connector port requires a unique number as a label.
 The default

 Choose here which side of the parent subsystem block the port

 In the Simulink documentation, see Create a Subsystem.